Hesperian Health Guides

 - Remove fat from meat before cooking.
 Do not eat the skin of chicken or turkey.

 - Avoid processed snack foods that are high in fat, sugar and salt, such as chips, crackers, and sweet drinks like Coca-Cola.

-Diabetes is more likely to develop during pregnancy than at other times.
+A woman can also develop diabetes during pregnancy.
+This is called gestational diabetes.
 If you are pregnant and are always thirsty or are losing weight, see a health worker to test your blood for sugar.

 - always thirsty